kubernetes/enhancements/keps/sig-cloud-provider/991-cloud-controller-migration/README.md

 The primary lock represents the current leader election resource lock in the KCM and the CCM.
 The set of secondary locks are defined by the cloud provider and run in parallel to the primary locks.
-For a migration lock defined by the cloud provider, the cloud provider also determines the set of controllers run within the migration lock and the controller manager it should run in - either the CCM or the KCM.
+For a migration lock defined by the cloud provider, the cloud provider also determines the set of controllers run within the migration lock and the controller manager it will run in - either the CCM or the KCM.

 The properties of the migration lock are:
   * must have a unique name
   * the set of controllers in the lock is immutable.
   * no two migration locks should have overlapping controllers
   * the controller manager where the lock runs can change across releases.
-  * for a minor release it should run exclusively in one type of controller manager - KCM or CCM.
+  * for a minor release it must run exclusively in one type of controller manager - KCM or CCM.

 During migration, either the KCM or CCM may have multiple migration locks, though for performance reasons no more than 2 locks is recommended.